 If your dashcam backs up the file too often, you can adjust the sensitivity level in the menu (G Sensor and Parking Mode) setting.
 When lots of video files in the memory card are protected, the available, or loop able recording space becomes too small, and it will cause the card to run out of space faster and decrease its usage duration as well.

 The life of an SD Card is limited.
 It could range from a few months to a year or more, depending on usage.
 Be sure to format the memory card once a month for optimal use.
 (Replace memory card when it becomes unusable).
-If you have the budget, we recommend you purchase a high endurance SD card, which tends to last longer than normal SD cards.
+If you have the budget, we recommend you purchase a SanDisk Max Endurance, and Samsung Pro Endurance memory cards, which tends to last longer than normal SD cards.